Lindsey Pelas Flaunts Voluptuous Chest In Polka-Dot Crop Top With Plunging Neckline

-When it comes to showing off her incredible curves on social media, buxom blond Lindsey Pelas know how to get the job done.
-In her latest Instagram update, the model shared a series of selfies that featured her flaunted her impressive cleavage sporting a tiny crop top with a plunging neckline as she fought off a bout of boredom.
+When it comes to showing off her incredible curves on social media, buxom blond Lindsey Pelas knows how to get the job done.
+In her latest Instagram update, the model shared a series of selfies that featured her flaunting her impressive cleavage.
+The model sported a tiny crop top with a plunging neckline as she fought off a bout of boredom.

-Lindsey’s top was part of a flirty matching outfit that was white with black polka dots.
-The top had sheered seams and a deep neckline that put plenty of cleavage on display.
-The number barely covered her nipples, and it featured off-the-shoulder short sleeves.
+Lindsey's top was part of a flirty matching outfit that was white with black polka dots.
+The top had a deep neckline that put plenty of cleavage on display.
+The number barely covered her nipples and featured off-the-shoulder sleeves.
 A knot in the middle drew the eye to her chest.
 The set also included a miniskirt with a gathered waist and flared hemline.

-The model might not have had much to do, but she looked stylish.
+The model might not have had much to do, but that didn't stop her from looking stylish.
 Her long, blond locks were styled in loose waves with a side part.

-For accessories, she sported a pair of hoop earrings, and she wore a pink polish on her fingernails.
+For accessories, she sported a pair of hoop earrings and wore a pink polish on her fingernails.

 Many of the comments came from admirers who enjoyed seeing Lindsey in the outfit.